corbin1988/angular-testing/README.md

   - Safety Equipment
 - Financial transactions
 - Anything that poses a mager security risk (personal data, secrets, sensitive data in general)
+- Devices or software that is only purchased once, isn't frequently updated, and needs to run reliably:
+  - Hardware devices that don't connect to the internet
+  - Games that aren't connected to the internet

 Anything where the margin for error needs to be low and the consequences of a bug in the code could cause something catastrophic to happen should have high test coverage.

+#### Some Code Coverage

+Maintaining a test coverage range of 40% to 70% offers a balanced approach that combines flexibility with the assurance of testing.
+Striking this middle ground accommodates scenarios where the need for adaptability in building new features coexists with the necessity of rigorous testing, particularly in critical areas like security and databases.

+In software development, the requirement for untested flexibility arises when innovating and introducing new features.
+This level of code coverage acknowledges that not every aspect of the codebase demands immediate testing.
+Instead, it reserves the freedom to explore creative solutions and iterate rapidly, essential in environments where agility is paramount.

+Simultaneously, the prescribed coverage range ensures a baseline of testing, especially in realms crucial to the system's integrity.
+Security considerations and interactions with databases, where data accuracy and reliability are paramount, benefit from a more comprehensive testing approach.
+Striking a balance in code coverage acknowledges the dual needs of development—innovation and reliability—creating a pragmatic framework for effective software testing.

 **Disclaimer**